Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Introduction

-Corollary \ref{cor:simpleG} forms the base of a quasi-factorization result: \begin{theorem}[Quasi-factorization] \footnote{After a version of Theorem \ref{asa2} appeared in v3 of this paper, \cite{gao_complete_2021} added comparable results (theorem 5.4 \& corollary 5.5 in that paper).
+Combining Corollary \ref{cor:simpleG} with the iterative technique of Section \ref{sec:asa} forms the base of a quasi-factorization result: \begin{theorem}[Quasi-factorization] \footnote{After a version of Theorem \ref{asa2} appeared in v3 of this paper, \citen{gao_complete_2021} added comparable results (theorems 5.3 \& 5.4, corollary 5.5 in that paper).
 Nonetheless, the techniques of our Section \ref{sec:asa} originally appeared in v1 of this paper.
 It is these techniques that yield both the logarithmic dependence on $c$ described in Remark \ref{tightness} and the extension from two to many conditional expectations.
-Furthermore, Theorem \ref{asa2} has the advantage of asymptotic tightness for conditional expectations approaching a commuting square.} Let $\{(\N_j, \E_j) : j = 1...J \in \NN\}$ be a set of $J \in \NN$ von Neumann algebras and associated conditional expectations.
-Let $\E$ be the conditional expectation to the intersection algebra, $\N = \cap_j \N_j$.
-Let $(\sigma^{(j)})_{j=1}^J$ be weighting densities such that for a density $\sigma$, $\E_{j, \sigma *} \E_{\sigma *} = \E_{\sigma *} \E_{j, \sigma *} = \E_{\sigma *}$ for each $j \in 1...J$.
+Furthermore, Theorem \ref{asa2} has the advantage of approaching strong subadditivity in the appropriate commuting square limits while yielding a logarithmic (or no) index dependence otherwise.} Let $\{(\N_j, \E_{j *} ) : j = 1...J \in \NN, \N_j \subseteq \M\}$ be a set of $J \in \NN$ von Neumann algebras and associated (predual) conditional expectations within von Neumann algebra $\M$ and weighted respectively by densities $(\sigma_j)$.
+Let $\E$ be a channel such that $\E \E_{j *} = \E_{j *} \E = \E$ for each $\E_{j *}$.